 Key takeaways

 Most small businesses don't have a marketer.
-They have a person whose job description says one thing and who, somehow, is also doing the marketing — because nobody else is going to.
-Office manager who handles social.
-Bookkeeper who writes the newsletter.
-Owner who's everywhere all at once.
+They have a person whose job says one thing and who ends up doing the marketing too, because nobody else will.
+The office manager who handles social.
+The bookkeeper who writes the newsletter.
+The owner who's everywhere at once.
+Maybe that's you.

-The business is a small gallery.
-Their actual team is tiny — small enough that the person handling marketing is also the person running the office, scheduling artists, processing inventory, pulling together RFPs, and answering email when the owner is out.
-They are not a marketer by training.
-They are a generalist who got marketing added to the pile because someone had to do it.
+The business here is a small gallery with a tiny team.
+The person handling marketing also runs the office, schedules artists, processes inventory, pulls together RFPs, and answers email when the owner is out.
+She's not a marketer by training.
+She's a generalist who got marketing added to the pile because someone had to do it.

-Despite the size, the gallery has real aspirations.
-They wanted a brand presence that punches above their weight.
-They wanted to look as polished as the bigger galleries they admire.
-The gap between those aspirations and a one-person operation was the problem we set out to close.
+The gallery has real aspirations.
+They want to look as polished as the bigger galleries they admire.
+Closing that gap with a one-person operation is the job we set out to do.

-3. Inconsistent social media.
-Posts were reactive, irregular, and visually unbranded.
+3. Social was reactive.
 A flurry around an opening, then two weeks of silence.
-The visual style varied with whoever happened to make the post.
+The look changed with whoever made the post.

-4. Artwork stuck as flat photographs.
-Marketing visuals were limited to plain photos of works against a white wall.
-No way to show pieces installed in real spaces — gallery walls, residential interiors, office settings — without expensive photo shoots or hours of manual Photoshop.
-Collectors had to imagine context.
+4. Artwork lived as flat photos on a white wall.
+No way to show a piece in a real room without an expensive shoot or hours in Photoshop.
+Collectors had to imagine it.

-6. Media assets were scattered.
-Photos, scans, headshots, exhibition images — some lived on staff phones, some in email threads, some on the server, some in random Drive folders.
-Finding a specific asset could take an hour.
+6. Assets were everywhere.
+Photos on phones, in email threads, on the server, in random Drive folders.
+Finding one could take an hour.

-This is the real shape of small business operations.
-Not "we have a process for that."
-A generalist trying to keep the wheels on while doing four other roles at the same time, with everything important slightly broken or scattered.
+This is the real shape of a small business.
+One generalist keeping the wheels on while doing four other jobs, with everything important slightly broken or scattered.
+Sound familiar?

 01 Inconsistent brand image